FosterCommerce/klaviyoconnect/docs/Events.md

 ### `class TrackEventMappingEvent`

-- `extraProps` - Extra properties to pass through to Klaviyo with the tracked event.
+- `properties` - Custom properties to pass through to Klaviyo with the tracked event.

 ### Example